These policies and procedures are most applicable to advising students in the Morrissey College of Arts and Sciences across all four class years.

-Students who earned a total of 30 Advanced Placement units may be eligible for Advanced Standing and have the option to complete their undergraduate studies in three years.
+Beginning with the Class of 2024, students who earned a total of 30 Advanced Placement units may be eligible for Advanced Standing and have the option to complete their undergraduate studies in three years.
 Students interested in this option should make an appointment with their Associate Dean after completing their first semester; no decisions on Advanced Standing will be made prior to that time.
 A decision to activate Advanced Standing should be made no later than the spring of Sophomore year.

 Students seeking Advanced Standing should be prepared to show their Associate Dean a detailed plan to complete all degree requirements by the proposed graduation date.
 Approval for Advanced Standing by their Associate Dean must be granted before the start of their third year of undergraduate study.

 After being in residence for at least three semesters and no later than the end of the drop/add period in the seventh semester, full-time undergraduate students may apply to their Associate Dean to accelerate their degree program by one semester.
 The following conditions apply:

 Summer courses intended for acceleration must be taken at Boston College.